 When I joined Twitter the first celebrity (okay, maybe the only celebrity) who followed me was Christy Turlington.
 Ms. Turlington is also the first celebrity (okay, maybe the only celebrity) to retweet me.
-When it happened I was so excited that I called my friend, Anne Parris, to tell her about it.

 It probably isn’t obvious at first glance what in the world Christy Turlington and I could possibly have in common.
 But what we share is a passion for maternal-child health.
 Christy, a maternal health advocate through her organization, Every Mother Counts and me, a labor and delivery RN, both want to see a global decrease in maternal mortality rates.

 Every two minutes a woman dies from a complication of pregnancy and childbirth.
 The causes of these deaths varies from country to country, and culture to culture, but experts agree that 90% of these deaths are preventable.